These are difficult times and many of our leaders have a difficult job ahead of them.

 "Transit TV's unique medium and compelling programming offer a truly captive audeince [sic.] -- no channel changing, no DVR's -- maximum impact for your message."

-: yes, we are treated as captives even on our way home from work.
+A truly captive audience: yes, we are treated as captives even on our way home from work.
 This is how we are regarded by those who fight for our eyeballs, our pocketbooks, our hearts and our minds.

 Although we are raised to believe we live in a republic governed by law-abiding and democratically-elected representatives, we often find ourselves voiceless, powerless, repressed or ignored.
 Our minds have been occupied and our bodies entrapped: we must try not to be personally offended by affronts to our dignity perpetrated by systemic blindnesses, even as we are systematically alienated -- by identity politics, psychoanalysis, bureaucracies, and institutions -- from the effects of our own lives and from the most profound questions of self-determination from the time we become old enough to think a bit for ourselves.